PlutoZhang/Zowe-docs/topics/prezosmf.md

 - **Console Command** -
     The CONSOLE and CONSPROF commands must exist in the authorized command table.
 - **IBM z/OS Provisioning Toolkit** -
     The IBM® z/OS® Provisioning Toolkit is a command line utility that lets you provision z/OS development environments.
-The product is required if you want to provision CICS or Db2 environments with Brightside CLI.
+The product is required if you want to provision CICS or Db2 environments with Zoe Brightside.
 - **Java version** -
     IBM® 64-bit SDK for z/OS®, Java Technology Edition V7.1 or higher is required.
     - For more information, see Software prerequisites for z/OSMF on the IBM Knowledge Center.